chadxz/personal-website/src/posts/2023-07-10-self-review.md

 your own code when you self-review, you combat your bias to cut corners or do work that you would frown upon if done by others.
-The result here is that you not only deliver more rigorous work, but you also begin to acknowledge where your judgement of others' work may be nitpicking or otherwise not helpful, and can cut it out!
+The result here is that you not only deliver more rigorous work, but you also begin to acknowledge where your judgment of others' work may be nitpicking or otherwise not helpful and can cut it out!

 There are tons of good practices you should be looking for when you review code,